MagicalTux/fixedalloc/README.md

 # FixedAlloc

-Fixed memory allocator made for fast fixed-size memory allocation.
+Fixed memory allocator made for fast fixed-size memory allocation requiring GCC as a compiler (using specific GCC extensions).
+Note that this will most likely not work with any other compiler.

 ## Memory allocation tracking

-There are two options for tracking used memory blocks.
+There are two options for tracking available memory blocks.

 ### Default mode

-This mode will create a ring buffer to keep track of available blocks by storing the block number of the next available blocks.
+This mode will create a data buffer to keep track of available blocks by storing the block number of the next available blocks.

 ### Cell mode